 Baum, Bernard Recollections, 1903.
 SC 1745.
 One manuscript folder.
-Collection guide in library.
+Collection Guide online.
 Bernard Baum was born on Nov.
 7, 1822, in Simmern under Dhaun, Germany.
 He was married on May 15, 1850.
 Baum immigrated to the United States in 1852, where he became a traveling merchant in Louisville, Ky.
 In 1854, Baum opened his first store.
 In 1856, Baum and his family moved to Henderson, where he set up a second dry goods store.
 In 1863, Baum moved his family to Evansville in order to escape the danger that Civil War fighting presented.
 He kept the store in Henderson, opening another in Evansville.
 In 1873, business was bad and Baum sold his store in Henderson.
 On May 10, 1888, Bernard and his wife moved to San Francisco.
 This collection is contained in one legal-sized manuscript folder, which contains a typed transcript titled “Recollection of Bernard Baum.”
 This manuscript is written as a letter by Bernard Baum addressed to his children.
 Written from Oct.
 15, 1902 to Jan.
 18, 1903, this letter covers all of the main events of Bernard Baum’s life up to 1903.

 Blain, Michael A. Materials, 1937–2010.
 M 1011.
 One manuscript box, two OVA manuscript folders, two photograph folders, one DVD, one audio cassette, one VHS tape, six artifacts.
 Collection Guide online.
 Michael A. Blain was born Maylech Blobstein on March 2, 1928, in a village in Czechoslovakia.
 Of Blain’s family, all but Blain and his brother Sam were killed during the Holocaust.
 Blain moved to the US in 1949.
 After moving to Cleveland in 1957, Blain was president of his B’nai B’rith lodge and a very active member of B’nai B’rith International.
 He has also been distinguished for his work as editor of the Cleveland Craftsman.
 Since moving to Indianapolis in 1971, Blain has served on the boards of Beth-El Zedeck, B’nai Torah, JFGL, JEA/BJE, JCRC,Lubavitch of Indiana and the Hasten Hebrew Academy.
 He is also past president of Keren L’Israel Investment Club, and a founder of the Indianapolis Yiddish Club.
 Blain is most widely known for his work as head of the Indiana-Illinois Regional Office of Israel Bonds from 1973 to 2006.
 During his tenure there, Blain’s office generated some $100 million investment capital for Israel.
 Materials in this collection include Blain’s personal papers: biographical materials, certificates letters, clippings, articles, pamphlets, programs, photographs and other miscellaneous papers.
 The collection also includes six plaques/awards, one videocassette, one DVD, one audio cassette, two passports, one prayer book, 32 business/ID/membership cards, and one photograph of Haifa.
 The collection is broken into four series: 1) Biographical and Personal Materials, 2) Photographs and 3) Awards and Honors.

 Blumenthal, Minnie Collection, ca. 1907–1983.
 SC 2887.
 One manuscript folder.
-No collection guide available.
+Collection Guide online.
 Minnie Blumenthal was born in Marion in January 1879.
 Minnie was the daughter of Morrisand Ida Blumenthal.
 Born in Germany, Morris became a merchant in Marion, and he also built the Blumenthal building on courthouse square in that city.
 Morris Blumenthal was one of the only Jewish merchants in Marion at the time.
 On June 21, 1900, Minnie married the assistant district attorney of New York City, Maurice B. Blumenthal (1870–1948).
 Maurice was a central player in the Tammany Hall political scene of New York City, becoming Deputy Attorney Generalof New York State in 1903.
 Maurice was a prominent Jewish figure in New York City, being the grandson of Simon Blumenthal, first Rabbi Congregation Rodeph Shalom.
 This is a small collection of items which Minnie Blumenthal gave to A. Gene Resneck of Kokomo in 1977.
 The collection includes a menu printed on silk from a 1907 banquet in benefit of Maurice’s political career in New York City.
 There is also a photograph of Minnie.
 Along with these items is the photocopy of a statement, written by Resneck, which describes the items in the collection and the occasion of Minnie gifting them to her.
 The photocopy also includes some handwritten biographical information about Minnie Blumenthal and her father.
 The entire collection is kept in one legal-size file folder.